dickeyy/bsky-stats-api/README.md

 }
 ```

-The API will attempt to serve cahced data if it is available.
+The API will attempt to serve cached data if it is available.
 Cached data is invalidated every 60 seconds, so hitting the API over and over will not return new data unless the update time has passed.

 ### Self-hosting